bentoml/gallery/quickstart/README.md

 file `iris_classifier.py` is being edited, to boost your development productivity.

-Verify the endpoint can be accessed from localhost:
+Verify the endpoint can be accessed locally:
 ```bash
 curl -X POST -H "content-type: application/json" --data "[5, 4, 3, 2]" http://127.0.0.1:5000/classify
 ```

-3. Build Bento for deployment
+### Build Bento for deployment

 A `bentofile` is already created in this directory for building a Bento for the iris_classifier
 service: